hash-lang/hash/README.md

-﻿# Hash - a language for happy shell scripting
+﻿# Hash - language for happy shell scripting

 This project attempts to address the problem that many of us face when writing shell scripts - dealing with the idiosyncratic behavior and syntax of Bash and